Nyerguds/MobiusMapEditor/MANUAL.md

 * Clear: Passable for land units, and can be built on.
 Normally not shown, except in placement previews, where its default color is white.
 * Beach: Passable, but can't be built on.
 Its default color is yellow.
 * Rock: Land impassable for all units.
 Its default color is red.
 * Road: Passable for land units, and can be built on.
 Units move faster on roads.
+Its default color is brown.
 (Red Alert only)
 * Rough: Passable, but can't be built on.
 Its default color is grayish purple.
 (Red Alert only)
 * Water: Passable for ships only.
 Its default color is light blue.
 * River: Water impassable for all units.
 Its default color is dark blue.
 (Red Alert only)